Finding quickly how many neighbors you have...

 }

-We still want the type-check to happen at compile-time, but we also want it when declaring the type, even before calling the constructor.
+We want the type-checking to happen at compile-time, but we also want it to happen at the time of the type declaration, even before calling the constructor.

-In C++20, you can use concepts, which allows a readable and self-explanatory code.
+In C++20, you can use concepts, which allow a readable and self-explanatory code.

 #include <concepts>